 The Plaintiff, Mark Golob, was the founder of a women’s fitness franchise called Butterfly Life.
 The struggling Butterfly Life franchisees shared their experiences, struggles and warnings about the franchise opportunity on my UnhappyFranchisee.Com site.
 The entire Butterfly Life chain eventually folded and every franchisee lost their investments.

-Although I hadn’t published anything about him in three years (beyond the statute of limitations), attorney Nikolaus Reed filed the $35M lawsuit on behalf of Mark Golob with the sole intent of causing enough pain and distress that I’d remove the content and warnings of his alleged “checkered past.”.
+Although I hadn’t published about him in three years, attorney Nikolaus Reed filed the $35M lawsuit on behalf of Mark Golob with the sole intent of causing enough pain and distress that I’d remove the content and warnings of his alleged “checkered past.”.

 Because California had a solid anti-SLAPP law and procedures in place, the Judge dismissed the bogus lawsuit as a SLAPP and ordered Golob to pay my attorney fees.